“A Legacy Of Women: Pioneers – Leaders & Entrepreneurs

 One example of a formidable ex-corporate fortune 500 HR mega star, Liz Ryan.
 Leaving the corporate world and creating the best of small companies: Human Workplace.
 Setting up as a human resource coaching team; publishing articles, career coaching – revealing the secrets in obtaining “That Job.”
 Not getting trapped by the “Darth Vader” black hold – devouring resume vacuum.
 Instead, taking all her past resources, collaborating with a few and then reaching globally in exposing the old ways, living by example: “there is a change, and change is now, work is for humans and we all must change including the corporations who hire.”

-Also, this is a time to alleviate the gender bias, all biases, and all differences.
+It is time to alleviate the gender bias, and all differences.
 A new characteristic point of view will only broaden and enlighten our mental concepts of the world.
-If a particular idiosyncrasy does not resonate, take the higher road and state “Thank you for your perspective in life,” add appreciation and poise then move forward, without the dramatics of antagonism.
+If a particular idiosyncrasy does not resonate, take the higher road and state “Thank you for your perspective,” add appreciation and poise then move forward, without the antagonism.
 Drama creates friction, it is unnecessary.
-Life is enjoyable when we achieve a harmonious interaction with each other, allowing the state of disagreements to thrive and work together.
+Life is enjoyable when we achieve a harmonious interaction with each other, allowing the state of individuality to thrive and work together.